Aunali321/revanced-downloader-plugins/README.md

 > gpr.key = key
 > ```

-## 📜 Licence
+## 📜 License

-ReVanced Manager downloader template is licensed under the GPLv3 licence.
+ReVanced Manager APK Sources Downloader is licensed under the GPLv3 license.
 Please see the [license file](LICENSE) for more information.
-[tl;dr](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3) you may copy, distribute and modify ReVanced Manager downloader template as long as you track changes/dates in source files.
+[tl;dr](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3) you may copy, distribute and modify ReVanced Manager APK Sources Downloader as long as you track changes/dates in source files.
-Any modifications to ReVanced Manager downloader template must also be made available under the GPL, along with build & install instructions.
+Any modifications to ReVanced Manager APK Sources Downloader must also be made available under the GPL, along with build & install instructions.